rosell-dk/picoQuery/0.5/builder/inc/methods/css/css.md

       with the createElement method)
  - getComputedStyle(document.createElement('li'))['display'] returns 'block' in firefox
    but when created with innerHTML, FF returns 'list-item'
+ - Returns computed value in pixels when a property is set to "auto" With a div with style="margin-left:auto", it can for example return "44.62px"

 (3) getComputedStyle(el).getPropertyValue(name)